 LUGGAGE ALLOWANCE: Porter service for up to 15 kg of personal baggage per trekker.

-MEDICAL KIT: A basic medical kit carried by the guide during the trek for emergency use.
+MEDICAL KIT: A basic medical kit is carried by the guide during the trek for emergency use.

 GOVERNMENT TAXES: All applicable government taxes, VAT, and official service charges.